oleksharh/FileOrganizerApplication/README.md

 If you have any questions, suggestions, or issues regarding the application, please feel free to open an issue on the [GitHub repository](https://github.com/oleksharh/FileOrganizerApplication/issues).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 Visit the [LICENSE](http://www.apache.org/licenses/) link for details.

 Happy organizing!